snap-stanford/snap-python/doc/source/reference/GetAnf1.rst

 GetAnf
 ''''''

-.. function::  GetAnf(Graph, DistNbrsV, MxDist, IsDir, NApprox = 32)
+.. function::  GetAnf(Graph, DistNbrsV, MxDist, IsDir, NApprox=32)

 Approximate Neighborhood Function of *Graph*.
 Returns the number of pairs of nodes reachable in less than or equal to H hops.